craftcms/docs/docs/5.x/extend/module-guide.md

 ## Set up class autoloading

 Next up, you need to tell Composer how to find your module’s classes by setting the [`autoload`](https://getcomposer.org/doc/04-schema.md#autoload) field in your project’s `composer.json` file.
+Unlike a plugin, modules don’t need their own `composer.json` file.

-For example, if your module’s namespace is `foo`, and it’s located at `modules/foo/`, this is what you should add:
+If your module’s namespace is `foo`, and it’s located at `modules/foo/`, this is what you should add:

 ```json
 {